peterhinch/micropython-async/TUTORIAL.md

 This introduces latency into cancellation which matters in some use-cases.
 Other potential sources of latency take the form of slow code. `uasyncio` has no mechanism for verifying when cancellation has actually occurred.
-The `asyn` library provides solutions via the following classes:
+The `asyn` library provides verification via the following classes:

  1. `Cancellable` This allows one or more tasks to be assigned to a group.
 A coro can cancel all tasks in the group, pausing until this has been acheived.